lafala-ufba/lafala-ufba.github.io/_pages/home.md

 <img align="right" src="/images/logocentro.png" width="200">
 Even with a special attention given to *Phonetics* and *Phonology* and to *oral production*, we are very interested in investigating interface phenomena, including other linguistic levels and cognitive processes.
 We are also interested in bilingual studies involving sign languages.

-Over the past years, there has been a clear progress in *Experimental Linguistics*, and we seek to continue this progress and to leverage the area to build a more complete understanding of **language** and to extend this knowledge to other branches of science.
+Over the past years, there has been a clear progress in *Experimental Linguistics*, and we seek to continue this progress and to leverage the area to build a more complete understanding of **language**, extending this knowledge to other branches of science.

 Our lab also hosts a **Center for Bilingualism and Complexity Studies** (CeBiC) and a **Study Group**.
 Check our tabs!
 <br clear="right"/>